JonasUrn/HomeIntel/README.md

 | User presses one of the navbar options                | The program navigates to the selected page | ![Navbar Option](images/navbar_option.png) |
 | User enters an invalid prompt                         | The program displays an error message | ![Invalid Prompt](images/invalid_prompt.png) |

+## 🧰 Requirements

+Ensure the following tools are installed:

+- Java 17+
+- Node.js & npm (v16+ recommended)
+- Maven
+- Internet connection
+- IDE such as IntelliJ IDEA or VS Code

 ## 🔧 Installation & Setup